crazyjackel/SilksongClan/README.md

 **Permanent Protection**: A permanent buff that increases max health.
 Lost when the unit takes damage.

-**Bind**: Gives a unit additional attack and max health equal to their current Imbue and Protection values.
+**Bind**: Activates a Unit's current Imbue and Protection values.

 ### Combo System
 Certain cards gain additional abilities when played after specific card types:

-- **Combo [Subtype]**: If a card of the specified subtype was played as the previous card, this card gains additional effects
+- **Combo with [Subtype]**: If a card of the specified subtype was played as the previous card, this card gains additional effects
-- **Combo [Card Name]**: If the specific named card was played as the previous card, this card gains additional effects
+- **Combo with [Card Name]**: If the specific named card was played as the previous card, this card gains additional effects

 ### Subtypes
 - **Bug**: Insectoid creatures from Pharloom
-- **Snail**: Wise, spiritual beings that provide support through Silksong connections
+- **Snail**: Wise, spiritual beings that provide support through soul and silk.
-- **Flea**: Small, agile creatures that work together
+- **Flea**: Little critters that have a habit of getting lost.
+Join them together into a caravan.
-- **Pinstress**: Master weavers who channel magical energy through their work
+- **Pinstress**: Mysterious masters of Combats, guilded throughout pharloom

 ## Champion: Hornet